 August 29, 2012 by admin

 Take note, mommas of baby twins: 4 truly must be the magic number you need to get to with your duo because this summer I actually read books again.
 Real, beautiful and meaty books and not just fairy tales or fluffy books or books that make you turn shades of pink if you read them in public.
 So, bookmark this list and get back to surviving.
-If you’ve made it to 4 here are some books that really spoke to me as a double momma this summer:
+If you’ve made it to 4 here are some books that really spoke to me as a mom of twins this summer:

 Bringing up Bebe: by Pamela Druckerman I bought this one because I really enjoyed reading Tiger Mom and this book seemed to garner the same sort of public backlash and it made me curious.
 I finished it just before I went to Paris and it made me take note of the behaviors I noticed by kids around me and it made me think about the ways I treat my own kids.
 I loved how Pamela Druckerman created such a neat lens for examining parenting and as a traveling momma I do love to think about how kids are raised in different countries and this book gave such fascinating insight into French culture.
 (PS Pamela Druckerman I do hope you write a parent’s guide to visiting Paris, I’d love to hear the places we should visit!!)